chengyuanmao819/CSE151A-GroupProject/README.md

 - Consider augmenting the dataset if possible to include more diverse examples, which may help the model generalize better.
 - Adding batch normalization layers after the activation function
 - Experiment with batch sizes in the range of 100-1000.
 The reason behind this adjustment is that using whole batch gradient descent might lead to misleadingly low MSE.
 When batch sizes are too large, the model may learn to predict lower values consistently, thus minimizing MSE but not improving the accuracy of predictions.
 Smaller batch sizes introduce more variability in the gradient updates, and it can lead to a better model.

+### Discussion
+1. Data Exploration
+The data exploration steps were chosen to understand the distribution of features and target variable, which is crucial for selecting an appropriate model and preprocessing techniques.
+1. Preprocessing
+Normalization using MinMaxScaler was applied to ensure all features are on the same scale, which is important for neural networks.
+OneHotEncoder was used for categorical variables to convert them into a format suitable for the model.
+1. Model
+The neural network model was chosen due to its ability to capture complex relationships in the data.
+The hyperparameter tuning process helped optimize the model architecture.
+The results show that the model performs reasonably well, with a low MSE on the test set.

+1. Believability and Critique
+The model shows promise in predicting house prices, as evidenced by the scatter plot of true vs predicted values.
+However, there are some limitations:

+    1. The residual plot shows some heteroscedasticity, indicating that the model's performance varies across different price ranges.
+    1. The training and validation loss curves suggest that the model might benefit from more epochs or a different learning rate schedule.
+    1. The model's performance (MSE of 0.024) is reported to be worse than a previous iteration mentioned in the document, suggesting that further improvements are possible.

 ## Model_2_Classification
 ### 1. Introduction